sensu/sensu-docs/content/sensu-go/6.1/api/entities.md

 ### Example

-In the following example, an HTTP PATCH request is submitted to the `/entities/:entity` API endpoint to update the subscriptions array within the rules array for the `sensu-centos` entity, resulting in an HTTP `200 OK` response and the updated entity definition.
+In the following example, an HTTP PATCH request is submitted to the `/entities/:entity` API endpoint to add a label for the `sensu-centos` entity, resulting in an HTTP `200 OK` response and the updated entity definition.

 We support [JSON merge patches][4], so you must set the `Content-Type` header to `application/merge-patch+json` for PATCH requests.